 What they receive

-A Peirene subscription consists of three books of world-class translated literature delivered straight to your gift recipients door 6-8 weeks before they hit the shelves!
+Three books of world-class translated literature delivered straight to your gift recipients door.

-If you sign up a lucky person today their first book will be Peirene No. 29 You Would have Missed Me (sent in early April).
+If you sign up a lucky person today their first book will be Peirene No. 29 You Would have Missed Me – sent out straight away!